 By Dr. Denise R. Ames

-A Note from the Author …
+A Note from the Author … Dr. Denise R. Ames

-When I first began to examine the financial sector, it appeared to be covered in a veneer of mistaken assumptions or by an intractable worldview that everyone accepts as reality.
-But once I started to peel away the layers of veneer, I was surprised to find that the reality of the financial sector was quite different from commonly held assumptions.
+When I first began to research the financial sector, it appeared to be covered in a veneer of mistaken assumptions or by an intractable worldview that everyone accepts as reality.
+But once I started to peel away the layers, I was surprised to find that the reality of the financial sector was quite different from commonly held assumptions.
 For example, it is hard for us to comprehend that the financial sector is not intent on creating value or adding to the betterment of the economy; instead, it is intent on making a profit, which is quite different from adding economic value.
 Indeed, there is a yawning divide between the real economy of Main Street and the momentary economy of Wall Street.

-I have found in my research that there are very few books that give a general, holistic overview of the financial sector.
-They may concentrate on what is wrong with the system or the disastrous financial crisis of 2008, but they fail to give us a firm grasp of why this turmoil all started in the first place.
-Blaming it all on greedy bankers or clueless homeowners doesn’t get at the roots of the issue.
-This overview of the financial sector today will provide us with a better understanding of how it is organized and who benefits.
-Then we will be better equipped to critique it, see the fault lines, and propose solutions.
+MI have found in my research that many books concentrate on what is wrong with the system or the disastrous financial crisis of 2008, but they fail to give us a firm grasp of why this turmoil all started in the first place.
+Blaming it all on greedy bankers or clueless homeowners doesn’t get to the roots of the issue.
+This book will give you a better understanding of how finance is organized and who benefits.
+With this better understanding we will be better equipped to critique the financial sector, see its fault lines, and propose workable solutions.

 So please join with me in peeling back the layers and exposing the inner workings of the financial sector, an important and influential part of the global economy.
 I hope you will find this holistic approach to the financial sector a journey that is both challenging and worthwhile.